A. J. Mundella: Legacy and reputation

-Mundella was highly respected during his long period in Victorian Liberal politics, achieving elevation to the Cabinet and attaining the distinction of becoming known as a Statesman.
+Mundella was highly respected during his long period in Victorian Liberal politics, achieving elevation to the cabinet and attaining the distinction of becoming known as a statesman.
 It has been argued that his was "the most productive mind in late Victorian England at work in the kindred fields of education, industry and labour" and as a result his political achievements in those fields were remarkable.

-By such work he prepared the late Victorian age for the dawning of the 20th century.
-Many of the improvements he fostered have been altered somewhat in the years since his death for good or bad, but the long-term effects of everything he enabled remain with us in the 21st century.
-Children must still go to school, trade unions are still legal, freshwater fish are still allowed a peaceful breeding season.
+By such work Mundella prepared the late Victorian age for the dawning of the 20th century.
+Many of the improvements he fostered have been altered somewhat in the years since his death, but the long-term effects of everything he enabled have remained: children must still go to school, trade unions are still legal, freshwater fish are still allowed a peaceful breeding season.

-In the light of the powerful influence he had on education, industry, and the protection of children it would have been expected that he would be fêted as the 20th century took hold.
-But after his death in 1897 his reputation swiftly diminished.
-For 55 years he was mostly the forgotten man of Gladstone's administrations.
+Despite Mundella's beneficial influence on education, industry, and the protection of children, after his death in 1897 his name and reputation disappeared from public view and he became mostly a forgotten man of Gladstone's administrations.

 It has been suggested that one reason was the absence of an early biography.
-It was the intention of Mundella's daughter Maria Theresa to write his biography (which would undoubtedly have been celebratory), but despite working for some years on his archive, collecting contributions and loans from others, and making lengthy transcriptions, nothing was published.
+It was the intention of Mundella's daughter Maria Theresa to write his biography (which would presumably have been celebratory), but despite working for some years on his archive, collecting contributions and loans from others, and making lengthy transcriptions, nothing was published.
 She died in 1922.
 Her collected Mundella papers then passed to his granddaughter, Dorothea Benson, Lady Charnwood, who presented them to the University of Sheffield Library in the 1930s.